-12 FAQs people ask about managing pregnant employees
+12 FAQs about managing pregnant employees

 - Am I allowed to ask a woman at a job interview whether she is or intends to become pregnant?

 - A new employee has just announced she is pregnant.
 Surely we can just dismiss her?